 It is important to gather all of this information as soon as possible.
 The longer you wait, the more difficult it will be to track down the other driver.
 If they have already left the scene, you might have difficulty tracking them down.
 This is why it is important to get their information right away.

-Take Details Of The Accident Scene
+Take Details of the Accident Scene

 Once you have gathered all of the necessary information, the next step is to take photos of the accident scene.
 This includes photos of the damage to your vehicle and any injuries you sustained.
 It is important to take these photos as soon as possible, as the scene might change over time.